 Though the Fairfax Nike Missile Site would never end up housing any of these Nike-Hercules missiles, the implementation of these new missiles led to a heightening of security at all Nike sites across the country.
 The new security measures would see the addition of guard houses, fences, intrusion alarms, and a four-man military police squad to each missile site.
 With this change, the public was openly discouraged from visiting the premises.

-The high costs of building and operating these missile sites eventually led to many of them being transferred from the army to the National Guard, including the Fairfax Nike Missile Site in 1959.
+The high costs of building and operating these missile sites eventually led to many of them being transferred from the United States Army to the National Guard, including the Fairfax Nike Missile Site in 1959.
 The Virginia National Guard occupied the Fairfax Nike Missile Site until its subsequent closure in 1963.

 Today, the former Nike missile site is utilized by the Fairfax County Police Department to house the police association building (located just to the east of the park, off of Revercomb Ct) and the police shooting range (located south of the park at the end of Revercomb Ct).
 The rest of the area was repurposed into athletic fields in what is now known as Pope’s Head Park just off of the Fairfax County Parkway.
 The missile site was bulldozed over, and the only proof of it ever existing is a historical marker off the Fairfax County Parkway that can only be read headed north, and the sizeable debris that was left behind in the heavily-wooded areas of Pope’s Head Park, just west of the athletic fields.